zalenix/portaldocs/portal-sdk/templates/design-patterns-resource-manage.md

 Each menu item opens a page that allows the user to drill deeper for more information.
 Monitoring pages and Resource health require the resource provider to do additional onboarding.

 ### Overview page
 The overview page is the home page for a resource.
 It displays key information and actions for the resource.
 The overview page should contain a toolbar, essentials panel, and content area.
+See more details on overview page layout in the [overview page design pattern](portalfx-design-page-overview.md)

 <div style="max-width:800px">
 <img alttext="Resource overview page" src="../media/design-patterns-resource-manage/overview.png"  />